efratLuzzon/SearchServer/README.md

 ### General Description:

+In this task we were asked to deal with with creating connections between a server and multiple clients.
+Each client sends a problem to the server and waits for a solution.
-In this task we were asked to deal with search algorithms.
-The program finds the best way to go from point to point in graph.
+The program finds the best way to go from point to point in graph by search algorithms.
+We implemented the search algorithms BestFisrtSearch, A*, BFS, DFS.

  ### Compile and Run